Your vehicle may be one of the most expensive items you buy.

 EricTheCarGuy will help you understand if you need an alignment in this video.

-In order to make sure everything is in proper working condition, you should use all of your car's features a few times a year.
+To make sure everything is in proper working condition, you should use all of your car's features a few times a year.
 This will become especially important if it’s a feature you only really use in an emergency.

 Using all the features will help alert you of any potential issues before it’s too late and will keep everything in working order.